dds101010/k8s_learn/README.md

   - ReadOnlyMany - can be mounted to multiple nodes
   - ReadWriteMany - can be mounted to multiple nodes
   - ReadWriteOncePod - can be mounted to only one pod under a cluster

+#### **ELI5**

+1. StorageClass
+    - These are generally defined by your Cloud providers.
+Each class defines the type of storage they offer, like fast, super-fast, medium, slow (may be effecting the overall cost you incur based on your choice of storage)
+2. PersistentVolume
+    - These are defined by your administrators.
+They basically say, we have 10 GB of super-fast storage available that can be accessed by only one node at a time.
+      - 10 GB -> `spec.capacity.storage`
+      - super-fast -> `spec.storageClassName`
+      - accessed by only one node at a time -> `spec.accessModes`
+3. PersistentVolumeClaim
+    - This is basically the cluster users asking for persistent storage. like you're deploying an application and you say, hey I want 100 MB of super-fast storage that can be accessed by multiple nodes simultaneously.